As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 1. Back Bay – Where to Stay for First-Time Visitors

-If you’re visiting Boston for the first time, there’s no better neighbourhood than Back Bay.
+If you’re visiting Boston for the first time, there’s no better neighborhood than Back Bay.
 Centrally located and well-connected, Back Bay is close to everything.
-It’s also the closest neighbourhood on this list to Harvard Business School and Fenway Park.
+It’s also the closest neighborhood on this list to Harvard Business School and Fenway Park.

 Back Bay is in on the action and is located on the south bank of the Charles river.
 There are some amazing food tours operating straight out of here, so get stuck in!